jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

 - **Square Computations:**
     - **Sequential vs. Multiprocessing:**
         For simple operations like squaring a number, the sequential approach is very efficient.
-Multiprocessing introduces overhead due to process creation and interprocess communication.
+Multiprocessing introduces overhead due to process creation and interprocess communication, so we can conclude that it is useless to parallelize such operations.

     - **Multiprocessing loop:**
         The error `OSError: [Errno 24] Too many open files` occurs because were creating a new process for every number, which opens many file descriptors simultaneously, quickly exceeding the operating system’s limit on open files.

-    - **Multiprocessing Pool Efficiency:**
+    - **Multiprocessing Pool Map Efficiency:**
         The Pool’s `map()` and `map_async()` methods significantly reduce the overhead by reusing a fixed number of worker processes.
 On the other hand, `apply()` and `apply_async()` are much slower because they submit tasks one at a time.

     - **ProcessPoolExecutor**: